foundry-rs/starknet-foundry/docs/src/starknet/call.md

 Starknet Foundry cast supports calling smart contracts on a given network with the `cast call` command.

-The basic inputs that you need for the commands are:
+The basic inputs that you need for this command are:

 - Contract address
 - Function name